pnevmap/Isolation7x7/README.md

-this project is an exersise for the adversarial game playin project for Udacity Artificial Intelligence Nanodegree program
+This project is an exersise for the adversarial game playin project for Udacity Artificial Intelligence Nanodegree program